ROCm/ROCR-Runtime/src/README.md

 inc - Contains the public and AMD specific header files exposing the HSA Runtimes interfaces.

-libamdhsacode - HSAIL/Finalizer runtime interface.
+libamdhsacode - Code object definitions and interface.

 loader - Used to load code objects.